Theresa0314/Group36_TNTG/README.md

 # Group36_TNTG
 TNTG, The Next Telegram is a simple messenger application that allows users to interact with other users using the application.
-Accomplished feature can be seen below;
+Accomplished features can be seen below;

 Accomplished Features: